ARMSFA1/Devops-2020/ReadMe.md

 ##### Summary

 the MariaDB server that was created through Azure for testing purposes with our Databases 2 solution hadn't been used yet.
 After a bit of trouble shooting around gatewaying into it via the standard Kate server, I eventually imployed the use of a Azure gateway server which allowed me to get in easily enough.
-KeePass was the system used to store administrator passwords and such
+KeePass was the system used to store administrator passwords and such.
+COMMANDS YOU DID, SCRIPTING DIDN'T WORK, TALKED WITH ROB, HE WASN'T SURE, SOMETHING TO LOOK INTO.

+SCREENSHOTS OF COMMANDS ON MYSQL GOING OFF

+TALK ABOUT KEEPASS AND WHAT IT IS.
+NOT CONNECTED TO THE INTERNET AND BLOCKED BY YOUR FIREWALL, BY THE TIME A HACKER WAS ABLE TO GET ACCESS TO IT THEY WOULD HAVE TO HAVE CONTROL OF BASICALLY EVERYTHING ELSE OR BE STANDING OVER YOUR SHOULDER.

+PICTURE OF KEEPASS

 Our meeting with Krissi was scheduled for 11:30am, I'd suggested previously that we arrive a few hours earlier in order to ensure that we had everything we needed and to get notes for the meeting written out.
 Accompanied by Rob, we went over our potential solutions with Krissi.
 The conversation we were able to get from her was incredibly helpful.
 As well as taking notes, with permission, the meeting was recorded.
 We talked about a time line for getting the transfer complete, as well as a trial period.
 Krissi elected to do a tiered transfer, meaning that she doesn't want both Databases 2 and 3 transfered at the same time, stating that it's "easier if there's only one thing to go wrong".
 Progress through Databases 2 is leaps and bounds ahead of Databases 3 currently, due to DB2 being a much more simple problem.
 Because of this, we decided that we would move forward with the DB2 transfer during semester 1, 2021 and potentially DB3 during semester 2, 2021.
 Krissi asked if it was possible to keep tunneling as a requirement for accessing the databases as it is very helpful as a teaching tool.
 We'll be able to implement this on the firewall, adding that students will need to first access a gateway server in order to access their databases.
 This is something that we've already done in the past with different reasources, meaning I'm very comfortable with it.

 A benefit of a tiered deployment comes in the reduced numbers of student due to the Covid-19 pandemic.
 During lockdown, Krissi stated that around half of her first year students dropped out as a result of their complete unfamiliarity with BIT as well as the very small amount of in class time that they had before entering into level 3 and 4 lockdown.
 This means that next year, there will only be around 20 students doing Databases 2, as oppose to the regular number which otherwise hangs around 40.
 What this means for us is that Krissi would like this smaller bubble of students to act as a testing group as they move through their degree.
 The idea being that their smaller numbers will make the process a lot simpler as there's less opportunities for things to go wrong with less people using it.
 This could potentially mean pushing back the DB3 transfer to the start of 2021.

+With permission, the meeting with Krissi was recorded and is available on this github under the title "Meeting with Krissi Week Fourteen" *approx 16:48 minutes.*

 During this semester, a classmate of mine, Bex (Rebekha Shinderman), has taken on the roll of being the line of communication between Rob and the rest of the Operations group.
 This has taken the form of posting jobs up on to our Teams group, sharing announcements with everyone as well as reporting back to Rob about various things.
 As she's expected to graduate at the end of this semester Rob has been talking about needing to find a replacement for next semester.
 While initially passing on the idea, I later put a bit more thought into the subject.
 During this semester I've felt 'out of the loop' to a degree.
 It's not always easy to know what's happening or who's doing what, something that was magnified by being seated away from the rest of the operations group due to the lack of desk space.
 Despite considering myself as someone with strong language skills, it's not something that I've ever been able to put a focus on in my education with the exception of the meager amount of presentations and speeches we were required to do during my prior years.
 As next semester will be my last opportunity, I think it'd be really good for me to take on this extra workload.